-With the busy Christmas & New Year sales period now over, you may be wondering what your consumer rights are in Cyprus if something that you purchased subsequently turns out to be faulty.
+With August retail sales in full swing, you may be wondering what your consumer rights are in Cyprus, if something that you purchased subsequently turns out to be faulty.

 What guarantee do I get when purchasing a product in Cyprus?